Emerald Ash Borer

 - Leafy offshoots from the lower trunk of ash trees

-The EAB has one generation per year and goes through complete metamorphosis.
+The EAB generally has a one-year life cycle and goes through complete metamorphosis.

 Adults lay eggs on the bark of the trunk or branches in the summer.